Ten Back Pain Truths & Myths Explained

 Many new moms chose to breastfeed their babies, but incorrect posture can cause severe back pain and make breastfeeding uncomfortable for you and your baby.
 Finding a comfortable position is an important component to mom and baby bonding.
 It’s important to remember to bring the baby to you, not the other way around.
 Hunching over is bad posture and causes back pain.
 Products such as a nursing pillow can help bring the baby closer to you and removes the incentive to hunch closer to your baby.

 It has been proven that high heels cause back pain.
-One in 10 women wears high heels at least three times a week.
 The definition of high heels is any shoe with a heel of two inches or higher.
 When you wear heels, your body tries to overcompensate for leaning forward in the shoes.
 You end up leaning backward and overarching your back, creating tension in your lower back.
 Changing your spine’s position can create a condition called sciatica, where the nerves in your back trigger pain and numbness that can travel down into your feet.
 Wearing heels often can even lead to a shortening of your back muscles, making it hard for them to relax and go back into place.
 Wearing shoes with an inch and a half heel or less, using insoles, alternating which days you wear heels and flats and stretching can all help keep the back pain minimal.

 Nowadays, everyone spends time on a computer.
 A large number of people spend their entire